Micronutrients

 Vitamin B12 Tropfen

-Daily vitamin B12 requirement: How much per day?
+Vitamin B12 dosage: How much per day?

 To improve absorption, it is helpful to take vitamin B12 on an empty stomach or between meals.